asjadathick/ansible-sinatra/README.md

 ### Issues
 - terminate_all.yml does not remove old hosts from the host file.
 This will leave configure.yml trying to configure dead hosts when invoked in the future

+### Otherwise
+The playbooks do as advertised.
+They successfully provision an EC2 instance and configure it to run the sample app.
+No defects currently.